 - With a large spoon, stir thoroughly, careful to avoid burning yourself

-Some gardeners recommend sterilizing by baking the soil, but this sounds dangerous.
+Some gardeners recommend sterilizing soil by baking it, but this could be dangerous.
 If you insist on baking your soil, keep a close eye on it, and be sure to keep the temperature relatively low to avoid any of the contents combusting.

 Check Nursery Plants for Thrips Damage